 If you would like to communicate with the course staff, our preferred methods of communication, in order, are:

-The above office hours will be considered the “main” office hours for the course.
+The main office hours will be all hands on deck.
 It is a big block of time, in a very nice room.
 We hope that these are well utilized.
 The course instructor will staff these office hours for the entire three hours, while additional course staff will be in-and-out throughout that time.
-We will likely add additional office office during other times, but we would like to promote the “main” office hours as the go-to office hours.

 This course will use the Queue system for office hours.